braze-inc/braze-docs/_docs/_hidden/private_betas/campaign_data_retention.md

 hidden: true
 ---

-# About campaign interaction data
+# About campaign interaction data availability

 > This article covers information about campaign interaction data and its availability.

 Campaign interaction data refers to how a user interacts with a campaign they received (for example, when a user opens campaign A or a user receives variant A).
 This data can be accessed for retargeting the moment you need it.

 {% alert important %}
-Campaign interaction data is currently in early access.
+Campaign interaction data availability is currently in early access.
 Contact your customer success manager if you're interested in participating in the early access. <br><br> Support for Canvas interaction data will be coming soon.
 {% endalert %}

 ### When is campaign interaction data available?